AidenEscamilla/Johann/README.md

 ## Overview

-The Lyric-based Music Recommendation System is a research project aimed at providing personalized music recommendations by analyzing the sentiment of song lyrics.
-The system utilizes the Spotify API to gather a user's saved songs, web-crawls Genius.com to extract lyrics, and employs sentiment analysis to suggest similar songs with matching emotional tones.
+The Lyric-based Music Recommendation System is a project aimed at providing personalized music recommendations by analyzing the sentiment of song lyrics.
+The system utilizes the Spotify API to gather a user's saved songs, web-crawls Genius.com to extract lyrics, and employs GPT sentiment analysis to suggest similar songs with matching emotional tones.

 ## Table of Contents